Welcome to Southeastern Technical Institute. See our virtual tour.

 #2DAT03 | 40 hours

-Continuation of Chairside Laboratory I, this course teaches students the techniques used at chairside for fourhanded dentistry concentrating on the dental specialties.
-Students utilize the skills mastered in Chairside Lab 1 to complete hands-on procedures in periodontics, oral surgery, endodontics, and fixed prosthetics.
-This reinforces the importance of procedure efficiency and application of dental materials, while emphasizing the duties of an expanded functions dental assistant.
+This course is a continuation of Chairside Laboratory I, and teaches students the techniques used at chairside for four handed dentistry concentrating on the dental specialties.
+Students utilize the skills mastered in Chairside Lab I to complete hands-on procedures in oral surgery, endodontics, periodontics, orthodontics, and fixed prosthesis.
 Students will remove sutures, place and remove periodontal dressings, assist on root canal procedures, assist with a complex restoration, and place and remover numerous bands.
 Students will record the procedures with which they assist.
-Prerequisite: Chairside Laboratory I

 DENTAL RADIOLOGY with LAB II